rh-mobb/documentation/docs/aro/cert-manager/README.md

 1. Set the following environment variables

-These should already be set from above, but if you opened a new shell - please set/verify.

-    > Change the values to suit your environment, but these defaults should work.
+    > Change the values to suit your environment

     ```bash
 PULL_SECRET=./pull-secret.txt  # the path to pull-secret
 LOCATION=southcentralus        # the location of your cluster
 RESOURCEGROUP=aro-rg           # the name of the resource group where you want to create your cluster
+DNSRESOURCEGROUP=aro-dns       # the name of the resource group where you want your DNS zones created.
 CLUSTER=aro-cluster            # the name of your cluster
-DOMAIN=lab.openshiftdemo.dev     # Domain or subdomain zone for cluster & cluster api
+DOMAIN=lab.domain.com          # Domain or subdomain zone for cluster & cluster api
     ```

 1. Create an Azure resource group